gpldecha/non-parametric-regression/README.md

 This package provides a set of non-parametric methods for regression.
 The implementation of the methods are in C++ [npr](https://github.com/gpldecha/non-parametric-regression/tree/master/npr) and Python interface is available [pynpr](https://github.com/gpldecha/non-parametric-regression/tree/master/pynpr).
-This library is built on [**FLANN**](http://www.cs.ubc.ca/research/flann/) which is a fast approximate nearest neighoubr algorithm.
+This library is built on [**FLANN**](http://www.cs.ubc.ca/research/flann/) which is a fast approximate nearest neighbour algorithm.

 # Dependencies